Can I Have a Baby After I Hit Menopause?

 Can you get pregnant after menopause?

 In general, if 12 months have passed without any period, a woman can no longer naturally get pregnant and have a child.
-This marks the time when there’s no need for birth control of any kind, hough condoms are always a good option for safer sex practices.
+This marks the time when there’s no need for birth control of any kind, though condoms are always a good option for safer sex practices.

 But, if a woman has gone through menopause and interested in becoming pregnant, there is an option.